When you book your family vacations, do you intentionally create moments of play?

 My left arm served as an armchair for my baby, my five year old son, who reclined into me completely still as if asleep.
 We were awake; my family of four sat motionless listening to the steel drum version of “Wind Beneath My Wings” playing from speakers under palm trees in the shape of rocks, without having to watch a middle-aged groom and his mother dancing awkwardly to it.

 “The cobbler’s son has no shoes” is one of truest adages I know.
-My daughter had commented recently that, despite my gig as a luxury family travel writer, we never take a “real vacation” because I am working the majority of the time taking photographs or having meetings.
+My daughter had commented recently that, despite my gig as a luxury family travel advisor and writer, we never take a “real vacation” because I am working the majority of the time taking photographs or having meetings at hotels.

 So I decided to book us that real vacation, seeking the perfect balance of family fun and relaxation.
 I wanted a good pool with a lazy river and maybe even a water slide.
 But I didn’t want the stress of crowds.

 I wanted to reach a mental state where I was ready to play.

 I’m not a parent who plays on the floor with my kids very often; and my mom didn’t really play with me.
 But, I’m always up for playing in those moments that make me really present with my kids—the dance around the kitchen while cooking dinner, a family game of hide and seek (I always win!), or a night of board games.

 A FACEBOOK GROUP FOR SEEKING HELP AND INSPIRATION

 After a long and stressful winter, I wanted to play in the sun.

 Choosing Hotels With Lazy Rivers